Bad posture

 - Feeling of fatigue in the back muscles

-- Headache, often tension-related
+- Headaches, often tension-related

 Causes of poor posture

-Treatment of poor posture
+Treatment for poor posture

 Preventive measures